Spin Susceptibility in Neutron Matter from Quantum Monte Carlo Calculations: Computation of the Spin Susceptibility

 and:

 where $J_{z0}$ is the spin asymmetry of the ground state for a given external magnetic field $b_0$.
-These assumptions become exact in the limit of an infinite system with $J_z$ and $b$ small.
+These~assumptions become exact in the limit of an infinite system with $J_z$ and $b$ small.

-The energies entering \cref{eq:1st_term,eq:2nd_term} can be directly computed using the AFDMC method~\cite{Gan09,Lon20i}.
-As previously mentioned, the main difference from the work of Ref.~\cite{Fan01} is that with TABC we can access all spin polarizations with a fixed number of particles, while PBC limit the calculations to closed-shell configurations with roughly the same number of particles and only few spin polarizations can be analyzed.
-Moreover, the spin polarization of the ground state was assumed to be the one of the Fermi gas, while here we compute it directly for the interacting system.
+The energies entering Equations (\ref{eq:1st_term}) and (\ref{eq:2nd_term}) can be directly computed while using the AFDMC method~\mbox{\cite{Gan09,Lon20i}}.
+As previously mentioned, the main difference from the work of Ref.~\cite{Fan01} is that, with TABC, we can access all spin polarizations with a fixed number of particles, while PBC limits the calculations to closed-shell configurations with roughly the same number of particles and only few spin polarizations can be analyzed.
+As a consequence, only very few values of spin polarization can be explicitly tested, when trying to determine the ground state.
+In order to overcome this limitation, the authors of Ref.~\cite{Fan01} assumed the spin polarization to have the same energy dependence as in the Fermi~gas.
+When~using TABC, it is instead possible to compute the energy on a much finer grid of spin polarizations, allowing to explicitly search for its optimal value.
+The latter procedure is more accurate, and can, in principle, lead to results that are different from those that are found in Ref~\cite{Fan01}.

-\subsection{Use of the spin polarization}
+\subsection{Use of the Spin Polarization}

-Another possibility, that also makes explicit use of TABC, is to try to directly determine from AFDMC calculations the ground-state polarization of the neutrons for a given value of the external magnetic field $b$.
-By interpolating the values end extracting the $b\rightarrow0$ limit, it is possible to directly use the definition of \cref{eq:susc_lim_2}.
+Another possibility, which also makes explicit use of TABC, is to try to directly determine, from AFDMC calculations, the ground-state polarization of the neutrons for a given value of the external magnetic field $b$.
+By interpolating the values end extracting the $b\rightarrow0$ limit, it is possible to directly use the definition of Equation (\ref{eq:susc_lim_2}).